New docks completed for Cumberland Island National Seashore

-ST. MARYS, Ga.
-(AP) — New docks for Cumberland Island National Seashore have been completed in coastal Georgia.
+ST. MARYS — New docks for Cumberland Island National Seashore have been completed in coastal Georgia.

-The Brunswick News reports the National Park Service has finished a new ferry dock in the coastal town of St. Marys, as well as three docks on the island.
+The National Park Service has finished a new ferry dock in the coastal town of St. Marys, as well as three docks on the island, The Brunswick News reported.

 Previous docks were damaged by 2016's Hurricane Matthew and 2017's Hurricane Irma, limiting the number of vessels that could tie up.
 Public docking is now allowed on the island's Plum Orchard, Dungeness and Sea Camp docks.